TV Tuner¶

 For the basic TOF timing settings, it is necessary to increase the number of segments recorded.
 The settings shown in Fig. 49 worked well in our testing.

 Please contact support@iolite-software.com if you have any problems.
-When you email, please include the TV Tuner log (can be accessed through Settings tab), the procedure (can be exported, see Editor), and any data files that were collected.
+When you email, please include the TV Tuner log (can be accessed through Settings tab), the procedure (can be exported, see The Editor tab), and any data files that were collected.
 Depending on what you're having a problem with.
 It may be possible to zip a complete run from the actions and share that.

 If you want to use the email action, you will need to configure the email settings via AV2.